 Villa Celimontana, one of Rome’s many parks, contains a tiny, badly broken Egyptian obelisk, of which — alas! — I do not have a photo.

 This leaves one more ancient obelisk, which stands at the center of one of Rome’s most beautiful places, Piazza Navona.
-Stay tuned.
+Read it about in Part IV.